nus-cs2113-AY2324S2/tp/docs/DeveloperGuide.md

 Additional information regarding the `ArgumentName` enum:
 - To create a new enum, follow the following convention: `ALL_CAPS_NAME(“justFollowAttributeNamingConvention”)`
 - This enum is used in `ArgumentParser` when it returns a `Map<ArgumentName, String>`, where the enum is used as the key.
-In order to query the returned data structure, you can utilised the same enum.
+In order to query the returned data structure, you can utilise the same enum.

 In order to utilise the argument parser,
 1. Determine if the `Argument` variant already exist.
 If not, create a new class and extend the `Argument` class.
 2. Prior to completing the creation of your new class, create a new enum in `ArgumentName`.
 3. In the class/method that you intend to use the `ArgumentParser`, create a `ArgumentList` and specify the required `Argument` objects.
-4. Finally, invoking `ArgumentList.parse` with the `String` object to obtained the parsed argument values.
+4. Finally, invoking `ArgumentList.parse` with the `String` object to obtain the parsed argument values.

 Overview of the `meditracker.argument` core classes:
 - TODO: Add class diagrams and/or object diagrams required to illustrate the above information

+---

 - TODO: Design and Implementation of the Logging Functionaity (SX) (Issue #41)
 - TODO: Design and Implementing of the Load and Save functionality (SX) (Issue #25)